Alburnus leobergi

-Alburnus leobergi is a species of ray-finned fish in the genus Alburnus; it is widespread in Eastern Europe in the Sea of Azov basin.
+Alburnus leobergi, the Azov shemaya, is a species of ray-finned fish in the genus Alburnus; it is widespread in Eastern Europe in the Sea of Azov basin.
 A landlocked population exists in Tsimlyansk Reservoir (Don drainage).
 It is a benthopelagic fish, up to 40.3 cm long.

+Landlocked adult populations breed in reservoir tributaries and return to sea after spawning.
+Populations declined in early and middle 20th century due to the construction of dams.
+Remaining populations continue to spaw below these dams.